Skip to main content

 Paying for College

 College expenses often include tuition (per credit hour) and student fees, a fee for inclusive services, and room and board (if a student choose to live on campus).
-For students with intellectual disability, financial resources are similar to those that other college students may access, but will also include additional resources specific to individuals with disabilities.
+For students with intellectual disability (ID), financial resources are similar to those that other college students may access, but will also include additional resources specific to individuals with disabilities.
 While college costs may seem daunting, there are a variety of funding sources and supports available.
 We hope this page will encourage you to investigate available options and to reach out for more information.

 One of the most common concerns about college is how this will impact someone financially and whether the cost is worth it.
 This is very much a personal decision, but there are people who can help you navigate this choice.
 Benefits Counseling is a service that helps individuals with disabilities and their families understand how employment and other life decisions, like going to college, will impact their benefits (i.e. Social Security, health insurance, housing assistance, etc.).
 Benefits Counseling addresses the fears and concerns many individuals and their families have about a reduction in benefits if they start to work.
 Learn more about how to access Benefits Counseling here.